NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/hardhat-console.md

 Interacting with the Ethereum network, and therefore with your smart contracts, are asynchronous operations.
 Therefore, most APIs and libraries use JavaScript's `Promise` for returning values.

-To make things easier, Hardhat's console supports `await` top-level await (i.e. `console.log(await ethers.getSigners()`).
+To make things easier, Hardhat's console supports top-level `await` statements (e.g. `console.log(await ethers.getSigners()`).

 For any help or feedback you may have, you can find us in the [Hardhat Support Discord server](/discord).

 [hardhat runtime environment]: ../advanced/hardhat-runtime-environment.md